Seven Questions to Ask Before Having Students Use AI Tools Blog Post

 Student inquiry is at the heart of student choice.
 When students are able to ask their own questions, they can chase their curiosity and tap into their own interests.
 They can build on their prior knowledge and build a bridge to new information that they…

-Three Ways to Empower Students to Own the Classroom Culture Blog Post
+Empowering Students to Self-Select the Scaffolds Blog Post